 Finally, I chose to use homemade walnut ketchup in place of Maria’s soy sauce and balsamic vinegar.
 It works really well.
 I realize you probably don’t have any walnut ketchup kicking around, but Worcestershire sauce will get you close.

 What’s the net effect?
 Really, really savory.
 Balanced with the tart walnut ketchup (or balsamic or Worcestershire), meaty from the mushrooms and pleasantly chewy with the wild rice.
-If you wanted to make things pop even more, add a handful of cranberries or lingonberries right at the end.
+If you wanted to make things pop even more, add a handful of cranberries, tart wild blueberries or lingonberries right at the end.

 - 1 cup wild rice